Loudoun County Gun Attorney

 - Possession of a sawed-off shotgun or sawed-off rifle

 - Carrying a concealed weapon without a valid permit

 - Possession of a firearm while in possession of a Controlled Dangerous Substance (CDS)

-If you have questions or concerns because of gun crime charges, contact Steve Duckett’s office today to schedule a free consultation.
-Let your Loudoun County gun lawyer answer your questions, help you understand the charges and penalties you face, and begin to develop a rock-solid defense for your case.
+If you have questions or concerns because of gun crime charges, contact our office today to schedule a free consultation.
+Let your Loudon County gun lawyer answer your questions, help you understand the charges and penalties you face, and begin to develop a rock-solid defense for your case.